johnnydldev/reactClientEnterpriseAPI/README.md

       <header className="App-header">
       </header>

-        //The GroupButton has the next properties: align, buttons (array) those use the map function
+        //The ButtonGroup has the next properties: align, buttons (array) those use the map function
-        // to create a GroupButtons with align vertical or horizontal according to parameters passed you use the alignType property.
+        // to create a ButtonGroup with align vertical or horizontal according to parameters passed you use the alignType property.
         // to create a LinkButton according to parameters passed to buttons property.

         //If none parameters is passed, this use the default values.
-        <GroupButton
+        <ButtonGroup
           alignType={'vertical'}

           buttons={